wirginiaromanowska/Notes_On_Things/Nuke.md

   - depth of field - how wide is the focus plane (bigger numbers = more stuff will be sharp, smaller numbers = DOF will be very narrow)
   - size - how blurry
   - maximum - max blurr at fruther away distance (background)
+ ## 5. Motion blurr
+ - in Redshift rener raw motion vectors
+ - in Nuke use VectorNlur node
+  - change UV channels to V (or whatever the name of the motion vector image plane is)
+  - adjust motion amount
+ - applied after depth works fine